 You can determine your personal equity by compiling a personal statement of financial position.
 This involves noting what you own – your large personal assets, such as your house or investment property – and deducting what debt you owe.
 The balance left over represents your personal equity.
 We suggest you only include assets valued at over $5,000.

-In the example in figure 1, Arthur, our potential franchisee, has a house which has a current market value of $600,000, a car which has a current market value of $20,000, a redeemable life insurance policy with a current value of $10,000, and savings of $25,000 deposited at the bank.
+In the example in figure 1, Arthur, our potential franchisee, and his wife Rochelle have a house which has a current market value of $600,000, a car which has a current market value of $20,000, a redeemable life insurance policy with a current value of $10,000, and savings of $25,000 deposited at the bank.
 The only debt in this example is a $360,000 mortgage secured over the house and no credit card debt or hire purchases.
-Subtracting the debt from the assets, the figures show that Arthur has a net worth (equity) of $295,000.
+Subtracting the debt from the assets, the figures show that Arthur and Rochelle have a net worth (equity) of $295,000.

 When Arthur seeks to borrow against this equity to purchase a franchise, the banks will value his assets a little differently.
 For example, the bank may allow a potential franchisee to re-finance only to a level up to 80 percent of the house’s value – this would be quite normal.
 The house has a current market value of $600,000, so the bank’s maximum figure would therefore be 80 percent of $600,000, which is $480,000.
 When you deduct the mortgage of $360,000, the maximum by which you could therefore increase your borrowings against the home would be an additional $120,000.

-The $25,000 Arthur has in savings would also be considered equity/personal funds available for purchasing a franchise.
+The $25,000 Arthur and Rochelle have in savings would also be considered equity/personal funds available for purchasing a franchise.
 Let’s say that, in this case, the car and the insurance policy are not taken into consideration for raising funds.
 This means that the total equity/personal funds that Arthur has available for the purchase of a franchise is $145,000 (ie. $120,000 + $25,000).
 See figure 2.